ibrahiemhss/SocialNetworking/README.md

 ## Issues
 * app not work.
-* all urls not found now.
+* all urls not work now.